Rithari/OnePlusBot/Documentation.md

 Eg `;remind 2d1h3m write documentation`\
 After executing the remind command, the bot will ping you and inform you of the id this reminder has.\
 You can cancel the reminder by using `;unremind remind_ID`

+Users can check their active reminders by using command `;reminders`.\
+It will list them, give their ID, tell their content and add a jump link towards the original reminders.